A list of famous English people.

 Tony Blair (1953 – ) Born Edinburgh, Scotland, Blair was British Prime Minister from 1997 – 2007.
 Blair was elected on a platform of great optimism after 18 years of Conservative rule.
 His leadership became controversial after supporting the US-led invasion of Iraq.

 Tim Berners-Lee (1955 – ) Computer scientist, born in London.
 Berners-Lee is credited with the creation of the world wide web (WWW) which enabled transfer of documents across the internet.

 Sebastian Coe (1956 – ) Athlete, born Hammersmith, London.
 Coe was a British Olympic medalist winner at 800m.
 Sebastian Coe also became a Conservative MP and later led London’s successful bid for the 2012 Olympics

 Princess Diana (1961-1997) Born Sandringham, Diana married Prince Charles and gained a high profile for her humanitarian work and the support she gave to various charities.
 After her marriage broke down, she continued to remain in the public limelight until her untimely death, whilst chased by the paparazzi in Paris.

 Boris Johnson (1964 – ) Born New York, Johnson became Mayor of London and one of the best-known politicians in the country.
 He is famous for his slightly eccentric behaviour, which hasn’t inhibited his political career.

-David Cameron (1966 – ) Born in London, Cameron is leader of the Conservative party and Prime Minister since 2010.
+David Cameron (1966 – ) Born in London, Cameron was leader of the Conservative party and Prime Minister from 2010-16.
 Cameron led the UK into a referendum on EU membership and resigned as PM after the UK voted to leave in June 2016.